How Tech is Changing the Finance Sector

 The Flip Side

-On a positive note, disrupt on has also created new jobs.
+On a positive note, this disruption has also created new jobs.
 Companies need tech developers to build advanced client management systems and platforms for mobile payment providers.
 User Interface designers are required to ensure that well-thought-out platforms are constructed appropriately.
 User Experience professionals are in high demand for creating a fluid customer experience.
 Cyber Security is also another rapidly growing trade that the banking industry heavily relies on.

 It is certain that technological advancements will change the finance industry considerably in the next decade.
 Some positions will be made obsolete while new ones are created.
 In conclusion, one should continually capture every opportunity to upskill and ensure employability in a digitally-focused world.